-The TCP protocol transport option for NFS provides a highly efficient method for transmitting packets, especially in large WAN networks.
-With the TCP protocol, a connection is made between the client and the server, and all packets are labeled and tracked.
-Even though this tracking is more CPU-intensive, input buffer overflow and multiple packet resends due to lost packets and timeouts are handled much more efficiently than with UDP.
+The TCP provides a highly efficient method for transmitting packets, especially in large wide-area networks or busy local networks.
+With the TCP protocol, a connection is made between the client and the server and all packets are labeled and tracked.
+Even though this tracking is more CPU-intensive, the larger block transfer size, congestion control, and automatic retransmition handling makes TCP almost as efficient as UDP when used as NFS transport protocol.
+Starting with the IRIX 6.5.24 release, TCP is used as the default protocol for NFS.